Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Sources.md

 ## RAG database destinations

 Select a saved database connection and configure its collection, plus any namespace or text-field options required by that provider.
 Use this source as the destination for **Connected RAG database** in [Ingestion](./Ingestion.md).
-It accepts prepared chunks rather than acting as a watched folder or providing document input.

 ## Status and removal